NOTE: Please refer to this clarification: https://508compliantdocumentconversion.com/pdfua-and-section-508/

 In January 2017, the U.S. Access Board issued the Information and Communication Technology (ICT) Standards and Guidelines, updating its existing Electronic and Information Technology Accessibility Standards under Section 508 of the Rehabilitation Act of 1973, (“508 Standards”), and the Telecommunications Act Accessibility Guidelines under Section 255 of the Communications Act of 1934 (“255 Guidelines”).
 These Standards are now in effect as of January 18, 2018.

 How does this affect the requirements for PDF compliance with Section 508?

 The new rules are a lot to digest, as the encompass accessibility regulations for a huge range of electronic information technology.
-Most of it does not pertain to our services at Accessibility In Mind (AIM), let’s see what the actual rule says about PDFs:
+Most of it does not pertain to our services at Accessibility In Mind (AIM).
+Let’s see what the final regulatory analysis said about PDFs:

 The requirements for one specific type of electronic documents—those stored in PDF—are established by referencing the applicable ISO standard.
 PDF/UA-1 provides a technical, interoperable standard for the authoring, remediation, and validation of PDF content.

-The International Standard for Accessible PDF Technology (PDF/UA-1) finally provides a roadmap for remediating, testing, and ensuring accessible PDFs that are compliant with the “refreshed” rules.
+The International Standard for Accessible PDF Technology (PDF/UA-1) provides a roadmap for remediating, testing, and ensuring accessible PDFs that are “universally accessible”.

 Accessibility is our goal here at AIM, and we are “refreshed” and ready!
-All documents remediated by Accessibility In Mind are compliant with PDF/UA-1
+All documents remediated by Accessibility In Mind are compliant with WCAG and PDF/UA-1